karopastal/karopastal.github.io/_posts/2017-03-08-version-control-with-git.markdown

   1. [deep bach]
 6. humor detection - train data:  popular funny content, function([news, current events, 9gag]) { return jokes,memes };
-   can we fight racisem, prejudice, deal with embasedoreship. but if an AI process using this methods, how we know he isnt bias? what bias is? and why we care so much about objectivity(can we represent a proposition with vector and test his linearly independent?)
+   can we fight racisem, prejudice, deal with arbassadorship. but if an AI process using this methods, how we know he isnt bias? what bias is? and why we care so much about objectivity(can we represent a proposition with vector and test his linearly independent?)